plus-mobilitylab/net-prio/README.md

 In order to run the code provided in this repository, you need to provide the following files within the subdirectory `data_input`:

-- **input network**: the GeoPackage file output of [NetAScore](http://github.com/plus-mobilitylab/netascore)
+- **input road network**: the GeoPackage file output of [NetAScore](http://github.com/plus-mobilitylab/netascore)

+  - you may download the NetAScore output files used for the paper from Zenodo (https://doi.org/10.5281/zenodo.13336596) or compute bikeability using NetAScore for your own areas of interest

-  - please **note**: For the recommended default settings (using `index_bike_incwalk`) please make sure to include the following lines in the NetAScore settings file (profiles section) to compute the bikeability index also for segments which are only accessible by foot:
+  - please **note**: If you want to use your **own NetAScore outputs** with the recommended default settings (using `index_bike_incwalk`), please make sure to include the following lines in the NetAScore settings file (profiles section) to compute the bikeability index also for segments which are only accessible by foot:

     ```yaml
       -
         profile_name: bike_incwalk